gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## OAuth Parameters CBOR Mappings {#iana-kinfo-map}

-The following registrations are done for the OAuth Parameters CBOR Mappings Registry following the procedure specified in {{Section 8.10 of I-D.ietf-ace-oauth-authz}}.
+IANA is asked to register the following entries to the "OAuth Parameters CBOR Mappings" registry, as per the procedure specified in {{Section 8.10 of I-D.ietf-ace-oauth-authz}}.

 * Name: ecdh_info
 * CBOR Key: TBD (range -256 to 255)